Tone your arms, core, hips, and thighs with a fun routine that uses a variety of exercise balls.

 Performing crunches with your lower back on a stability ball can help you reduce stress on the spine.
 You’ll want to keep your spine neutral with a small, gradual curve in your lower back.
 Move slowly and with control, and only lower into each rep as far as you’re able to maintain a neutral spine.
 If you begin to arch your lower back, you’ve gone too far.

-Or try an alternate core exercise: If your doctor has advised against crunches or you feel unsteady on a stability ball, try one of the exercises from the 10-Minute Strong-and-Stable Core Workout.
+Or try an alternate core exercise: If your doctor has advised against crunches or you feel unsteady on a stability ball, try one of these core exercises you can do with a chair.

 Exercise #4: Seated Adduction